Amit-Thomas/Wildlife-Surveillance-Project/README.md

 Includes complete pipeline in order to select frames from a surveillance video, crop and threshold them, the result of which is sent to a CNN.</br>

 ## Project specifications
-Refer to ppt in repo to understand working, details and results
+Refer to pdf in repo to understand working, details and results